bookofproofs/bookofproofs.github.io/_sources/history/19th-century/neugebauer.md

 * Neugebauer continued as editor of Mathematical Reviews  until 1945 when a full-time executive editor was appointed.
 * Neugebauer policy regarding reviews was an interesting one.
 * In 1947 Neugebauer was appointed Professor of the History of Mathematics at Brown University.
-* Neugebauer, an independent thinker who in his youth was a partisan of left-wing politics, flew no ideological flag in his scholarly work.
 * Neugebauer received many awards, prizes, and honorary degrees.
 * From the 1940s onwards, although still on the faculty at Brown University, Neugebauer spent considerable time at the Institute for Advanced Study at Princeton.